ArchitKayal/react-weather-app/README.md

 # ReactJS Weather App

-Welcome to the ReactJS Weather App project!
-In this project, we will create a weather app using ReactJS and the Meteosource Weather API.
+Welcome to the ReactJS Weather App!
+This application was built to demonstrate how to integrate third-party APIs with React and create a fully functional weather application.

 ## Table of Contents